Pep Guardiola says he is 'not at all' excited,' but Manchester City now looks likelier than ever to win elusive Treble - KTVZ

 Coupled with what many people believe is a tendency for Guardiola to overthink strategies and tactics in big European matches, the Champions League two-legged semifinal — on May 9 and 17 — is undoubtedly City’s most difficult remaining hurdle.

-Whatever happens during the run-in, Guardiola says he was thankful his players had once again put the team in a position to win multiple trophies come the end of the season.
+Whatever happens during the run-in, Guardiola said he is thankful his players had once again put the team in a position to win multiple trophies come the end of the season.

 “I said yesterday we are far away from the Treble and this discussion for a funny moment is OK,” Guardiola said, per the Guardian.